-Item Туре Meaning for SQL Authentication 01. :username String Specifies the username as presented to the authentication server. :password String Specifies the password as presented to the authentication server. :realm String Specifies the realm as presented to the authentication server. :ipAddr String Specifies the source IP address (L3 authentications only), which is sent as a string.
-For example, 10.17.1.155. :userAgent String Specifies the user agent string. .userAgent String opeones the user agent string. :log inTime Int Specifies the log in time presented in the number of seconds.
-0 :log inURL String Specifies the user URL of the sign-in policy of the user. :callingStationId String Specifies the MAC address of the client presented as xx-xx-xx-xx-xx for L3 authentications and in the 3 format specified by the RADIUS client for L2 authentications. .1 O4i :language String Specifies the language used by client as specified by IETF language tag.
-For example, en-US for English as used in the United States. as used in the Onlied States.
+lto-m Turne Manning for COL Authoritiestics Item Type Meaning for SQL Authentication :username String Specifies the username as presented to the authentication server. :password String Specifies the password as presented to the authentication server. :realm String Specifies the realm as presented to the authentication server. :ipAddr String Specifies the source IP address (L3 authentications only), which is sent as a string.
+For example, 10.17.1.155. :userAgent String Specifies the user agent string. :log inTime Int Specifies the log in time presented in the number of seconds. :log inURL String Specifies the user URL of the sign-in policy of the user. :callingStationId String Specifies the MAC address of the client presented as xx-xx-xx-xx for L3 authentications and in the format specified by the RADIUS client for L2 authentications. :language String Specifies the language used by client as specified by IETF language tag.
+For example, en-US for English as used in the United States.